Attractive sales promotions to engage customers.

 If you’re here to see how successful businesses promote sales, we’ve got an impressive list of sales promotion examples for you.

 Jump to content sections:

 What is a sales promotion?

-A sales promotion is a marketing technique designed to add value to a product or service to achieve sales or other marketing goals.
+A sales promotion is a marketing technique designed to add value to a product or service to encourage customers to engage and convert.
 The key element here is “add value,” which means giving extra benefits such as prizes, discounts, or free shipping to reduce the total cost of an order.

 Sales promotion examples

 “Free Gift with Purchase” promotion